dbouwman/workflows-with-code-styles/oop/initiative-manager.md

 const envDeptGroup = await getGroup('envDeptGroupId', context.requestOptions);

-// create the inititive in the context of the site const initiative = await site.create("Initiative", {
+// create the inititive in the context of the site
+// the .create method will only support a small set of Hub Entities
+// which are relevant in the context of the current entity.
+// i.e. for a Site, `.create` will support `project, `event`, `discussion`, `initiative`
+// but for a Project, it would only support `event`, `discussion` const initiative = await site.create("initiative", {
   title: "Green Gardens",
   ...props...
   shareTo: [envDeptGroup.id]